gridgo/gridgo-connector/README.md

 # gridgo-connector

-Gridgo Connector is the I/O abstraction level of GridGo.
+Gridgo Connector is the I/O abstraction level of Gridgo.
 It provides easy-to-use I/O connector for various protocols, including Kafka, ZMQ, VertX, etc. Connector consists of Producer and Consumer.

 ### installation